DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/crud-support/create/index.md

 ## Storing to the Server

-Once again, SmartNgRX ends up call your `EffectService` class to store the data to the server.
+Once again, SmartNgRX ends up calling your `EffectService` class to store the data to the server.

 ```typescript
 override add(row: DepartmentChild): Observable<DepartmentChild[]> {